jaydenhinrichsen/lan-scan/README.md

 ```

 ## Why?
 I needed a way to scan for devices on an Android phone that was running a Node.js server via Termux.
-The packages I found didn't support Android devices so I decided to create a really implementation.
+The packages I found didn't support Android devices so I decided to create a really simple(and honestly not super useful) implementation.

 ## Demo
 ![](lan-scan-demo.gif)